At its most basic, a fork is when one copy of a project diverges from another copy: think "fork in the road".

-In the section called “Forkability” in Chapter 4, Social and Political Infrastructure, we saw how the potential to fork has important effects on how projects are governed.
+In the section called “Forkability”, we saw how the potential to fork has important effects on how projects are governed.
 But what happens when a fork actually occurs?
 How should you handle it, and what effects can you expect it to have?
 Conversely, when should you initiate a fork?

 The answers depend on what kind of fork it is.
 Some forks are due to amicable but irreconcilable disagreements about the direction of the project; perhaps more are due to both technical disagreements and interpersonal conflicts.
 Of course, it's not always possible to tell the difference between the two, as technical arguments may involve personal elements as well.
 What all forks have in common is that one group of developers (or sometimes even just one developer) has decided that the costs of working with some or all of the others now outweigh the benefits.

 If those initiating the fork feel that they are sprouting a new branch off the main project, the perception question is resolved immediately and easily.
 Everyone, both developers and users, will treat the fork as a new project, with a new name (perhaps based on the old name, but easily distinguishable from it), a separate web site, and a separate philosophy or goal.
 Things get messier, however, when both sides feel they are the legitimate guardians of the original project and therefore have the right to continue using the original name.
-If there is some organization with trademark rights to the name, or legal control over the domain or web pages, that usually resolves the issue by fiat: that organization will decide who is the project and who is the fork, because it holds all the cards in a public relations war.
-Naturally, things rarely get that far: since everyone already knows what the power dynamics are, they will avoid fighting a battle whose outcome is known in advance, and just jump straight to the end.
+If there is some organization with trademark rights to the name (see the section called “Trademarks”), or legal control over the domain or web pages, that usually resolves the issue by fiat: that organization will decide who is the original project and who is the fork, because it holds all the cards in a public relations war.
+Naturally, things rarely get that far: since everyone already knows what the power dynamics are, they will avoid fighting a battle whose outcome is known in advance, and will just jump straight to the end instead.

 The reason to do all this — and do it publicly — is not to actually help the fork, but to persuade developers that your side is a safe bet, by appearing as non-vindictive as possible.
 In war it sometimes makes sense (strategic sense, if not human sense) to force people to choose sides, but in free software it almost never does.
-In fact, after a fork some developers often openly work on both projects, and do their best to keep the two compatible.
+In fact, after a fork some developers often openly work on both projects, doing their best to keep the two compatible.
 These developers help keep the lines of communication open after the fork.
 They allow your project to benefit from interesting new features in the fork (yes, the fork may have things you want), and also increase the chances of a merger down the road.

 Finally, you can get things started on the right foot by automatically granting all committers of the original project commit access to the fork, including even those who openly disagreed with the need for a fork.
 Even if they never use the access, your message is clear: there are disagreements here, but no enemies, and you welcome code contributions from any competent source.